Bronze: Properties, Characteristics and Uses

 Tools like axes, hammers, wrenches and mallets can create sparks when struck on flammable materials, causing safety hazards within your work zone.
 However, because bronze is a non-sparking and non-magnetic alloy, it’s an increasingly common material used to manufacture various tools to ensure a safe environment when working with other flammable or explosive objects.

 Bronze casting is one of the most popular uses of this alloy, but it can also be used for any type of fabrication process.
-Consider your application and the properties you desire most, like corrosion resistance, thermal conductivity and ductility.
+Consider your application and the properties of bronze you desire most, like corrosion resistance, thermal conductivity and ductility.

 View Our Bronze Alloys